Can You Deduct 401k Contributions From Your Taxes?

 Tax planning strategy

 If you use the traditional 401(k) and Roth 401(k) accounts correctly you may save yourself significantly on tax liabilities.
 However, there are many other ways you can minimize your tax bill.
-Having a comprehensive tax planning strategy can make the most out of your money and ensure you are financially secure during retirement while also leaving something for your intended heirs.
+Having a comprehensive tax planning strategy can make the most out of your money and help ensure you are financially confident during retirement while also leaving something for your intended heirs.

 Roth 401(k) plans are long term retirement savings vehicles.
 Contributions to a Roth 401(k) are never tax deductible, but if certain conditions are met, distributions will be completely income tax free.
 Unlike Roth IRAs, Roth 401(k) participants are subject to required minimum distributions at age 72 (70 1⁄2 if you reach 70 1⁄2 before January 1, 2020).
 Raymond James and its advisors do not offer tax or legal advice.
 You should discuss any tax or legal matters with the appropriate professional.

+The attached information was developed by Redfern Media, an independent third party.
 Any opinions are those of the author and not necessarily Raymond James.
 Any information provided is for informational purposes only and does not constitute a recommendation.